Typhoeus-Wang/STAT423_proj/README.md

 	* Put result to table
 - Conclusion
 	* Use result to answer research questions

+- Limitation and Future Work
-	* Potential action items for URL phishing problem
+  	* Limitation and action item